jojoelfe/necem2023/slides.md

 ---

-# cisTEM - Template Bias?
+# Maps from 2DTM detections differ from template

 ::left::